JHodgkins/MSP1-Fundraising-Group/docs/testing/TESTING.md

 NVDA and JAWS were used in some tests, this was software which I own and was run in real time and not simulated through an extension or virtual environment.

 ## Test results overview
+Below is an overview of tests undertaken, results of tests are stored in an Excel document for functionality and accessible reasons.
+Please see attached logs-and-issues.xlsx or view on the GitHub repository.

 | Test             | Homepage | About us | Fundraise | Events & Collections | Contact us | Donate |
 |------------------|----------|----------|-----------|----------------------|------------|--------|